-This guide suggests useful resources for studying lesbian, gay, bisexual, transgender and queer h(i/er)story and culture, with an emphasis on materials available through Western Libraries and/or online.
+This guide suggests useful resources for studying lesbian, gay, bisexual, transgender and queer h(i/er)story, experience and culture, with an emphasis on materials available through Western Libraries and/or online.
 It is not exhaustive and many of the resources listed are local or regional in focus.
-Contact Western Libraries Reference Desk or Heritage Resources' staff if you need assistance finding more information.
+Contact Western Libraries Research Desk or Archives & Special Collections' staff if you need assistance finding more information.

 Additional resources are available to WWU students through the Associated Students' Queer Resource Center.

 WWU offers a variety of courses and an interdisciplinary minor program in Gay/Lesbian/Bisexual/Transgender (GLBT) studies.
 Check out the WWU Course Catalog for more information.

 Western Libraries provides access to a wide variety of article and research databases (a WWU log-in is required).
 In addition to the examples listed below, please see the Libraries' online guide to Databases A-Z and/or ask staff at the Libraries' Reference Desk for assistance.

 Western Libraries Archives & Special Collections provides for responsible stewardship of and access to unique and archival resources in support of teaching, learning and research at Western Washington University and beyond.
 The Center for Pacific Northwest Studies, Special Collections, and University Archives and Records Management work together to document the culture and history of Western, the local community and Pacific Northwest region, and to promote public and scholarly access to holdings.